vapor/docs/4.0/docs/redis/sessions.md

 Only two methods are required to be implemented by a type conforming to the protocol: [`redis(_:store:with:)`](https://api.vapor.codes/redis/master/Redis/RedisSessionsDelegate/#redissessionsdelegate.redis(_:store:with:)) and [`redis(_:fetchDataFor:)`](https://api.vapor.codes/redis/master/Redis/RedisSessionsDelegate/#redissessionsdelegate.redis(_:fetchDataFor:)).

-Both are required, as the way you customize writing the session data to Redis is intrinsicly linked to how it is to be read from Redis.
+Both are required, as the way you customize writing the session data to Redis is intrinsically linked to how it is to be read from Redis.

 ### RedisSessionsDelegate Hash Example